roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-02 ****** byLifeisgood21© Vic headed back down the hall naked and slipped quietly into Rob's room.
+Vic headed back down the hall naked and slipped quietly into Rob's room.
 She slid into the bed and under the comforter looking for his cock.
 Rob was fast asleep when she found his soft member and sucked the whole thing into her warm mouth.
 She swirled her tongue around his cock and could feel it start to harden and grow.
 Vic slowly began to bob her head up and down as Rob's cock grew.
 She fondled his balls with her hand and soon Rob was rock hard.
 He let out a quiet moan stirring slightly, still more asleep than awake, his hand reaching for his now hard cock.
 "What the fuck!?"
 He said waking up instantly when his hand felt Vic's head moving up and down his cock.
 "What are you doing here?"
 He asked not bothering to stop Vic from sucking his dick.

  "I just wanted to say good morning!"
 She said looking up from his cock, smiling.
 Vic kissed the tip sucking up a drop of pre cum.
 "Would you like me to stop?"